 - MTU- 1504 byte

-You can see in below picture, there is 3 VLAN available VLAN10, VLAN20 and VLAN30.
-Between two switches a TRUNK link used, we know that a trunk link can pass different VLAN with dot.1q encapsulation.
+You can see in the below picture, there is 3 VLAN available VLAN10, VLAN20, and VLAN30.
+Between two switches a TRUNK link is used, we know that a trunk link can pass different VLAN with dot.1q encapsulation.